Market Review: Losses in Energy Sector and Slowdown in US Consumer Spending Drag Down Stock Exchanges.

 US President Joe Biden is due to meet with parliamentary opposition leaders, including Republican Speaker of the House of Representatives Kevin McCarthy, on Tuesday to try to find a compromise.
 But the latter said on Monday that the two camps still had positions “distant” from each other.

 A sign that the political crisis is beginning to have a concrete impact on the market, the rate of one-month US Treasury bills reached its highest level in at least twenty years on Tuesday, at 5.57%.
-Treasury Secretary Janet Yellen repeated on Monday that the United States could be forced to default on its debt as soon as early June, failing an agreement.
+Treasury Secretary Janet Yellen repeated on Monday that the United States might be forced to default on its debt as soon as early June, failing an agreement.

 On the side, the laboratory Horizon Therapeutics (HZNP, -18.19%) was weighed down by information from the Bloomberg agency, according to which the American competition authority, the FTC, is preparing to take legal action to block its acquisition by the biotech Amgen (AMGN, -0.78%).
 The transaction was announced in December for $27.8 billion.